clarklindev/threejourney/52-react-three-fiber-physics/README.md

   - a scale (Vector3)
 - the "tomato cubes" are being rendered in one draw call and we could create hundreds of them at minimal performance cost.
 - The `<instanceMesh>` needs to be wrapped inside `<InstancedRigidBodies>`
-- at this point, our matrices arent being used as the base position and we need to provide the positions, rotations, and scales separately to the `<InstancedRigidBodies>`
+- at this point, our matrices arent being used as the base position and we need to provide an object with the positions, rotations, and scales separately to the `<InstancedRigidBodies>`
 - FIX: comment out useEffect()
 - FIX:
-  - use useMemo() to create the positions, rotations, scales arrays only ONCE: useMemo(()=>{}, [])
+  - use useMemo() to create the instances array useMemo(()=>{}, [])
   - after cubesCount, call useMemo and assign the result to a cubeTransforms variable
-  - we need to generate 3 arrays (positions, rotations, scales) and return them as an object with corresponding properties
+  - `<InstancedRigidBodies instances={}>` expects instances prop
-  - use forloop, fill the arrays with positions, rotations, scales values.
+  - use forloop, fill an object with attributes: positions, rotations, scales values.
   - send the arrays to the corresponding attributes of `<InstancedRigidBodies>`

 ```js